kriomant/mockers/doc/guide.md

 scenario.expect(cond.make_hotter_call(4).and_return(()));
 ```

-Here we create mock object which implements `AirConditioner` trait and
+Here we create a mock object which implements the `AirConditioner` trait and
 add expectations.
-Note that concrete mock type is not specified, in fact
+Note that the concrete mock type is not specified.
+In fact the
-`#[derive(Mock)]` clause will generate `AirConditionerMock` struct, i.e.
+`#[derive(Mock)]` clause will generate an `AirConditionerMock` struct, i.e.
-it just adds `Mock` suffix to trait name.
-But this is implementation detail,
+it just adds a `Mock` suffix to the trait name.
+But this is an implementation detail.
-don't rely on it.
+Don't rely on it.

-In addition to methods from `AirConditioner` trait mock object has second
+In addition to methods from the `AirConditioner` trait, the mock object has a second
-set of methods which are named after trait methods, but with added
+set of methods which are named after trait methods, but with an additional
 `_call` suffix.

-In this case, for example, we have `get_temperature` method used by tested code
+In this case, for example, these are the `get_temperature` method used by the tested code
-and `get_temperature_call` method used by testing code for creating expectation.
+and the `get_temperature_call` method used by the testing code for creating expectations.

-`*_call` methods return "call matcher" objects which are used by scenario
+`*_call` methods return "call matcher" objects which are used by the scenario
-to find expectation matching performed call.
-But it isn't yet expectation
+to find expectations matching the performed call.
+But it isn't an expectation yet,
-because we didn't specified reaction to this call.
+because we didn't specify any reaction to this call.

-So we call `.and_return(16)` and get expectation object, which now may be
+So we call `.and_return(16)` and get an expectation object, which may now be
-added to scenario with `scenario.expect(…)`.
+added to the scenario with `scenario.expect(…)`.

-Finally, function under testing is runned:
+Finally we run the function under test:

 ```rust
 set_temperature_20(&mut cond);